 I saw a couple sitting in the hotel lobby waiting area.
 There was some language barrier, but I approached them and offered them roses, emphasizing that they are free.
 They looked at me confused and turned down the offer very quickly, looking skeptical.
 It’s OK – they were not interested.
 I walked away and looked around, suddenly wondering everyone has gone.

-After I left, the couple was still eyeing me.
-I think they were trying to figure out what I was trying to sell.
+The couple was still yeing me after I left them; I think they were trying to figure out what I was trying to sell.

 A Family Affair

 The next most obvious place for me was the hotel pool area, which was across from the lobby.
 A family was getting ready to leave (a Mom, two daughters, a child in the carriage and the Dad).
 I approached the Mom and asked if she would be interested in a rose.
 I suppose she has a healthy dose of skepticism.
 She didn’t take a rose immediately, but nor did she decline either.
 She hesitated, to which I added brightly, “Really, it’s free”.

 Not even two seconds after I said it, I hear a little voice to the left of me says,